mitex-rs/mitex/packages/mitex/README.md

 - [ ] Pass command specification to MiTeX plugin dynamically.
 With that you can define a typst function `let myop(it) = op(upright(it))` and then use it by `\myop{it}`.
 - [ ] Package support, which means that you can change set of commands by telling MiTeX to use a list of packages.
-- [ ] Better text mode support, such as figure and description environments.
+- [ ] Better text mode support, such as figure, algorithm and description environments.

+To achieve the latter two goals, we need a well-structured architecture for the text mode, along with intricate work.
+Currently, we don't have very clear ideas yet.
+If you are willing to contribute by discussing in the issues or even submitting pull requests, your contribution is highly welcome.

 ## Differences between MiTeX and other solutions